It’s no secret that tough financial times are upon us.

 Once you’ve identified unrealized spend, you can start to address it.
 Collaborate with stakeholders to:

-We dive deeper into how to find cost inefficiencies and the ROI of IT cost optimization in our latest ebook.
+We dive deeper into how to find cost inefficiencies and the ROI of IT cost optimization in our expert guide.